sjhiggs/support/infra/kafka/openshift/kafka-console-scram-sha-client-auth/README.md

-# Kafka Console with Client Certificate Auth to Kafka
+# Kafka Console with SCRAM-SHA-512 Auth to Kafka

 ## Prerequisites